 Explore your data warehouse using the SQL Runner.
-This feature allows you to preview sql queries and subsequently create worksheets and Datasets directly from SQL.
+This feature allows you to preview sql queries and subsequently create workbooks, worksheets, and datasets directly from SQL.

 Summary of Content